 'When America shall cease to send out its treasure but employ it instead in American Pleasure'.

-Ever the helpful assistant for his perplexed reader Browne added the explanatory note:
+Ever helpful for his perplexed reader Browne adds the explanatory note:

 'That is when America shall be better civilized, new policied and divided between great Princes, it may come to pass that they will no longer suffer their Treasure of Gold and Silver to be sent out to maintain the Luxury of Europe and other parts: but rather employ it to their own advantages, in great Exploits and Undertakings, magnificent Structure, Wars, or Expeditions of their own'.

-But perhaps most extraordinary of all, at a time when America was only a fledgling colony Browne prognosticated it would one day become an economic equal of Europe-
+But perhaps most extraordinary of all, at a time when America was only a fledgling colony Browne prognosticated it would one day become equal in wealth to Europe-

 'When the New World shall the old invade, nor count them their Lords but their Fellows in Trade'.